Frijol/climate-change/GLOSSARY.md

 ## SRM
 Solar radiation management (albedo engineering)

+## station backup failure
+failure of an electricity generation station due to loss of electricity

 ## system upgrade deferral
 allocation of off-peak energy (e.g. through battery storage) to times when new capacity would otherwise have to be added to meet demand [Fitzgerald, 15][Fitzgerald]